 Figure 9 illustrates the Z-angle lockout region.
-When lifting the device upright from the flat position it will be active for orientation detection as low as 29° from flat.
+When lifting the device upright from the flat position it will be active for orientation detection as low as14° from flat.
+This is user configurable.
+The default angle is 29° but it can be set as low as 14°.